 You vs. We

 Remember reader-centricity?
-You vs. We focuses on nothing but, making sure that the copy caters to the audience’s needs instead of pushing undisguised self-promotion.
+You vs. We focus on nothing but, making sure that the copy caters to the audience’s needs instead of pushing undisguised self-promotion.

 When research is done right, content creation is the easiest part of the process.
 It’s about putting all of the puzzle pieces into a coherent whole, which is a task that copywriters find incredibly rewarding.
 The only thing that’s needed is time and focus since everything else is already there.

 The best piece of advice is to put all of the information you have into a single, uninterrupted stream of words.
-Don’t stop to read what you’ve penned down, but keep writing.
+Don’t stop to read what you’ve penned down, but keep writing (whether you’re writing a blog post, sales email or a book).
 At the end of this phase, a copywriter should have a raw version of the copy, the one that’s beneficial for the reader and elevated in style, though not necessarily polished in language and ready for publishing.

 Finally, we arrive at the last chapter of our copywriting handbook.
 At the same time, it is the last part of the creative process and the final piece of the puzzle.
 Editing should make a copy completely fool-proof, and it usually implies more than a simple grammar check.